jo-jo-D/film_search_application/README.markdown

 - Ensure both databases are accessible and properly configured before running the application.
 - The Sakila database must include the `film`, `film_category`, and `category` tables.
 - Error handling is implemented for database connections, user input, and query execution.
+- Repository contains "whole_project" file with the whole code in one file.
+Also works to launch in the end of the code

 ## License